ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 * ``linear``: Bilinear regridding.
   For source data on a regular grid, uses :obj:`~iris.analysis.Linear` with `extrapolation_mode='mask'`.
-  For source and/or target data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='bilinear'`.
+  For source and/or target data on an irregular grid or mesh, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='bilinear'`.
   For source data on an unstructured grid, uses